yohasebe/openai-chat-api-workflow/README.md

 **Using the Default Browser**

-If your default browser is set to one of the following and the duti command is installed on your system, the web interface will automatically open in your chosen browser.
+If your default browser is set to one of the following, the web interface will automatically open in your chosen browser.
 If not, Safari will be used as the default.

 - Google Chrome (Stable, Beta, Dev, etc.)
 - Microsoft Edge (Stable, Beta, Dev, etc.)